astropy/package-template/docs/ape17.rst

 ----------------------------------------

-While not something you can do until you release your updated package, you will need to take care to update conda recipes (e.g. in conda-forge) for your package.
+While not something you can do until you release your updated package, you will need to take care to update conda recipes (e.g., in conda-forge) for your package.
 In particular, since conda ignores ``pyproject.toml`` files, you will need to make sure that the build dependencies present in ``pyproject.toml`` are explicitly listed as build dependencies in the conda recipe.
 For